SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 ![Screenshot from 2023-09-17 15-33-07](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/9a52bbd7-dc1d-4861-8de3-4e727e04324d)

-* We use following commands to see metal cut as shown.
+* We use the following commands to see metal cut as shown.
 ```
 cif see VIA2
 ```